srpoyer/k8s-nginx-cluster-sync/README.md

 # k8s-nginx-cluster-sync

-## Configuration and Dockerfile to run NGINX+ as an API Gateway, syncing memory zones for rate limiting
+## Configuration and guidance on building an NGINX+ Dockerfile for an API Gateway deployment in Kubernetes, syncing memory zones for cluster wide rate limiting based on JWT claims

 You can use this content to create an API gateway deployment and a dummy API endpoint deployment in Kubernetes with NGINX+.
 If you already have an API runtime application then you can just modify the nginx-confd-cm.yaml ConfigMap to tailor it to your environment.